department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model-cohort1.md

 Let’s start with a few warm-up questions.

-- When was your last appointment at a VA Facility where you were seen for medical reasons?
+- When was your last appointment at a VA Facility when you were seen for medical reasons?